DaRealFreak/watcher-go/README.md

 for a static token source:
 ```
 Flags:
+  -u, --url string             url for the association of the OAuth2 client (required)
       --client-id string       OAuth2 client ID
       --client-secret string   OAuth2 client secret
       --access-token string    OAuth2 access token
       --refresh-token string   OAuth2 refresh token
-      --url string             url for the association of the OAuth2 client (required)
 ```

-### List Accounts/OAuth2 Clients/Items/Modules
+### List Accounts/OAuth2 Clients/Cookies/Items/Modules
-To see what accounts, items and modules are available you can add following sub commands to the list command
+To see what accounts, items, OAuth2 clients, cookies and modules are available you can add following sub commands to the list command
 ```
 Available Commands:
   all         displays modules, accounts and items in the database
   accounts    displays all accounts
+  oauth       displays all OAuth2 clients
+  cookies     displays all cookies
   items       displays all items
-  oauth       displays all OAuth2 clients
   modules     shows all registered modules

+Flags:
+  -u, --url string   url of module
 ```

 You can attach a `--url` flag to specify the module of all sub commands in the list category.
 Watcher list items got the extra flag `--include-completed` if you also want to display completed items into the list.

-### Updating Application/Accounts/Items/OAuth2 Clients
+### Updating Application/Accounts/Items/OAuth2 Clients/Cookies
 The update sub command will check for available updates of the application and download it.
 In case you want to update an account or tracked item you can add the following sub commands:
 ```